Marquin Chandler: Professional career

 After trying out with the Sacramento Kings in the NBA Summer League, Chandler signed with the Purefoods Tender Juicy Hotdogs of the Philippine Basketball Association in September 2005.
 Chandler and another Sacramento Kings Summer League member Quermont Greer, who played at DePaul University, were teammates.
 The team became runners-up of the 2005–06 PBA Fiesta Conference finals.

 In 2007, Chandler signed with Anyang KGC in the Korean Basketball League (KBL).
 In an exhibition game in the Philippines against defending PBA champions Alaska Aces, Anyang won 102–84, and Chandler scored a game-high 34 points.

 In 54 games with the KBL team Wonju Dongbu Promy in 2008–2009, Chandler averaged 16.2 points.
 Chandler joined the Seoul SK Knights of the KBL in 2010.

 On February 4, 2011, Chandler scored 15 points as his team Al-Ahli lost to Al-Manama in Game 1 of the Bahrain Cup Finals.

 On March 14, 2011, Chandler signed with S.L.
 Benfica of Liga Portuguesa de Basquetebol (LPB).
 Benfica lost the LPB championship in 7 games to FC Porto.
 In the final game of the series, where Porto won 86–76, Chandler scored 16.
 Benfica released Chandler by the end of the season.

 Chandler signed with the Japanese team Chiba Jets on September 16, 2012.

-For 2013–2014 season, he was signed by KBL club team Anyang KGC.
+For the 2013–2014 season, he was signed by KBL club team Anyang KGC.
 In 22 games, Chandler averaged 9.5 points, 3.6 rebounds, and 1.2 assists per game.
 In March 2014, Chandler played one preseason game with Caciques de Humacao of the Puerto Rican Baloncesto Superior Nacional.